SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel-meta.md

 Pinkie listens to her marefriend's heartbeat as it calms her.
 In her mind, she compares it to a hotel where the heartbeat is like her room, which is where her head rests on her chest, and the payment is cuddles.

 ## Description:
-Twilight visits the Heartbeat Hotel after a long day.
-Pinkie is more than willing to oblige.
+Twilight wants to visit the Heartbeat Hotel after a long day.
+Pinkie is more than happy to oblige.

 Thanks to [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) for proofreading.

 Thanks to [Math Spook](https://www.fimfiction.net/user/612387/Math+Spook) for proofreading.

 ## Short Description:
-Twilight visits the Heartbeat Hotel after a long day.
-Pinkie is more than willing to oblige.
+Twilight wants to visit the Heartbeat Hotel after a long day.
+Pinkie is more than happy to oblige.

 ## Ideas:
 - Twilight is late to sleep over at Pinkie's.